amsantac/amsantac-site/_posts/2015-10-03-reflectance-R.md

 }
 ```
 <br>
-The processing system is read and treated as a boolean variable (i.e., 0 for LPGS, 1 for NLAPS):
+The processing software version is read and treated as a boolean variable (i.e., 0 for LPGS, 1 for NLAPS):

 ```
 sys1 <- strsplit(mtl[grep("PROCESSING_SOFTWARE_VERSION", mtl)], "= ")[[1]][2]